Your Job Search Battle Plan

 There are a wide range of training, education, transition, and career development services offered to veterans by the federal agencies.
 These include:

 There are a wide range of job fairs across the country.
 The most effective ones in terms of your job search are those which have the most employers in your target area.
-Job fairs which are focused on a specific field, like finance, or related career, like technical jobs, or are for those with security clearances are most likely to be worth attending.
+Job fairs which are focused on a specific field, like finance, or related career, like technical jobs, or are for those with security clearances are most likely to be worth attending if appropriate for you.
 Employers come to these ready to hire.

 This is also true where a specific company puts on a job fair for its own needs - often in conjunction with opening a new operation.
 If you have the skills they are looking for, they are a good match.